tujh-rf/gfx/tutorials/opengl/embedded-system/004_fullscreen/README.md

-# Fullscreen application with OpenGL ES 3.x
+# Fullscreen application with OpenGL ES 3.2

-Almost the same application as in the first tutorial with the tiny difference - the application is the fullscreen.
+Native code stays the same but the Kotlin part was changed to run the application in the fullscreen mode.
+This means that the title of the application will not be visible as well as the system elements.

+---